-- 1. The student or the person(s) supporting the student is a full-time permanent employee of the institution at which the student is registering; OR - The student or the person(s) supporting the student can verify full-time permanent employment in Alabama and will commence said employment within 90 days of registration; OR - 3.
-The student or the person(s) supporting the student is a member of the United States military on full-time active duty stationed in Alabama under orders for duties other than attending school, as required by ACT 2013-423; OR - 4.
+- The student or the person(s) supporting the student is a full-time permanent employee of the institution at which the student is registering; OR - 2.
+The student or the person(s) supporting the student can verify full-time permanent employment in Alabama and will commence said employment within 90 days of registration; OR - The student or the person(s) supporting the student is a member of the United States military on full-time active duty stationed in Alabama under orders for duties other than attending school, as required by ACT 2013-423; OR - 4.
 The student or the person(s) supporting the student is an accredited member of a consular staff assigned to duties in Alabama.

 The student is eligible for in-state tuition if the student resides outside of Alabama in a state and county within 50 miles of a campus of the Alabama Community College System institution which the student plans to attend, provided, however, that the campus must have been in existence and operating as of October 1, 2008.

 PLEASE NOTE THAT THE DESIGNATIONS ARE BY CAMPUS AND NOT BY INSTITUTIONS.

-College Campus Adjacent State ent State County NW-SCC Phil Campbel l Mississippi Chickasaw Clay Itawamba Lee Lowndes Monroe
+College Campus Adjacent State County

+Chickasaw Clay

+NW-SCC Phil Campbell Mississippi

+Itawamba Lee Lowndes Monroe Prentiss

+Tishomingo

+NW-SCC Phil Campbell Tennessee

+Navence

+-SCC Phil Campbell Tennessee Wayne

+Mississippi

-Pontotoc Prentiss Tishomingo NW-SCC Phil Campbel II Tennessee Lawrence Wayne NW-SCC Shoals Mississippi Alcorn Itawamba Prentiss Tishomingo NW-SCC Shoals Tennessee Hardin Giles Lawrence McNairy Wayne
+Wayne Alcorn Itawamba Prentiss Tishomingo Hardin Giles Lawrence

+Pontotoc

+NW-SCC Shoals Tennessee La

+NW-SCC Shoals

+Lawrence McNairy Wayne